angeluriot/Papermap/doc/scoring/papers.md

 #### Why?

-Some information doesn't fit into the predefined categories but can still be important for evaluating the quality or the relevance of a paper regarding the map's question.
+Some information doesn't fit into the predefined categories but can still be important for evaluating the quality or the relevance of a paper regarding the map question.

 #### How?